Directional Trading Using External (Binanace) Data

 git clone https://github.com/CompassLabs/dojo_examples.git

-cd dojo_examples/examples/moving_averages
+cd dojo_examples/examples/trade_towards_cex

 Running

 Download the dashboard to view the simulation results.
-To view example simulation data, download results.db and click 'Add A Simulation' on the dashboard.
+To view example simulation data, download trade_towards_cex.db file from here and click 'Add A Simulation' on the dashboard.

 To run the simulation yourself, use the following command.